JBZoo/CSV-Blueprint/README.md

 * [ ] Input encoding detection + `BOM` (right now it's experimental).
 It works but not so accurate...
 UTF-8/16/32 is the best choice for now.

 Release workflow
 * [ ] Build and release Docker image [via GitHub Actions, tags and labels](https://docs.docker.com/build/ci/github-actions/manage-tags-labels/).
+Review it.
 * [ ] Upgrading to PHP 8.3.x
 * [ ] Build phar file and release via GitHub Actions.